easypropertylistings/Easy-Property-Listings/README.md

 ## Change Log

+= 3.5.11 October 2, 2024 =

+-   New: Pass the original template in the filter.
+-   Tweak: Removed unnecessary uppercase function for status in admin columns.
+-   Fix: Pagination not using return return value in write context.

 = 3.5.10 September 3, 2024 =

 -   New: Icon support added to search fields for easier adding of icons to input and select fields.